topas-editor extension

 b.
 OR: If you don't have any other extension settings in settings.json, you can directly copy topas-editor\assets\topas-editor_settings.json directly to C:\Users\username\AppData\Roaming\Code\User\settings.json.

-- If setting up the environment variable for TOPAS_DIR didn't work try one of the following (you'll get an error e.g. when you try and launch TA):
+- If setting up the environment variable for TOPAS_DIR didn't work try one of the following (you'll get an error when you try and launch TA if it hasn't worked):

 a.
 If your menus are working properly go to the "VS Code+TOPAS commands" folder and click on "Set TOPAS directory".

 b.
-OR: in a window type "shift-ctrl-p" and start typing "Topas set directory".
+OR: in an editor window type "shift-ctrl-p" and start typing "Topas set directory".

-- Two TOPAS themes have been defined (Light and Dark).
+- Three TOPAS themes have been defined (Light, Dark and Tech Ref).
 You can toggle between them and/or return to default themes from the "VS Code+TOPAS commands" menu or using ctrl-shift-p and theme selector.

-- You might also want to use the align-columns extension (jca02266.align-columns) to work with TOPAS INP files.
+- You might also want to use the align-columns extension (jca02266.align-columns) when editting TOPAS INP files.
 It should be installed along with topas-editor.
 Select text then shift-ctrl-p align-columns....
-Either align by a separator or by multiple cursors.
+Either align by a separator or using multiple cursors.
 If you e.g. align on beq sometimes an earlier space is removed; in this case align on " beq".
-Rylogic Text Algnier is also good for equations - it uses ctrl-alt-[ and ] to align/un-align autmatically.
+Rylogic Text Aligner is also good for equations - it uses ctrl-alt-[ and ] to align/un-align automatically.
 It doesn't seem to work with spaces.

-- When topas-editor is updated you will need to update menus by hand.
-The quickets way is to click on "Update TOPAS menus" in the "VS CODE+TOPAS setup" folder.
+- You can automatically update topas-editor whenever there is an update on the marketplace.
+The next time you start VS Code you'll be prompted to update TOPAS menus.
+If you want to do this instantly, click on "Update TOPAS menus" in the "VS CODE+TOPAS setup" folder.
 This will overwrite any changes you have made to the menus.
-You don't need to change the TOPAS directory each time.
+You don't need to set the TOPAS directory each time, so click cancel when prompted.

 Usage overview